cryptoKevinL/NFTLands/README.md

 6. Make sure new contract address of deployed contract is in pages/api/verify.js
 7. .env file here needs PINATA_V2_API_KEY, ALCHEMY_API_KEY (polygon), SECRET_COOKIE_PASSWORD=<random 32 chars>(not sure what this is)
 8. npm run dev
-9. Browse to localhost:3000
+9. Browse to localhost:3000 if running locally
 10. Click the only button
 11. Verify with MetaMask (from an address that was used in Mint Script, or /buyplot)
-12. Currently I have 4 Treasure Maps in Piñata Submarine, so that’s all we can do for now to show unique data for the first 4 minters.
+12. Currently 10 Treasure Maps are stored in Piñata Submarine, so for demo purposes unique data for the first 10 minters.